 Do you remember Cabbage Patch Kids?
 Maybe you adopted one of your own as a child or were among the parents who spent hours in line trying to buy one in the 80s.
 They were certainly a hit, but do they have any value to the doll collector?

 As popular as these huggable dolls were, Cabbage Patch Kids are not the most valuable dolls on the market.
 Only rare dolls have any real value to the collector.
-However, as they are introduced to a new generation, we may see that change.
+As they are introduced to a new generation, though, we may see that change.

 Standard Cabbage Patch dolls run 15-16" in size.
-However, variations of the dolls have been made in many sizes.
+Variations of the dolls have been made in many sizes, but Cabbage Patch Kids have not changed much over the years and they are easy to recognize:

 - The dolls generally have decal features and yarn hair.
 They have chubby faces, arms, and legs.